BCGWork/lunch-buddy/README.md

 lunch-buddy
 ===========

-Shiny app looking for lunch suggestions around BKA office
+An interactive app to look for lunch suggestions around BKA office.

 <ol>
 <li>Restaurant data is a daily feed from Yelp, leveraging the <a href="https://github.com/Yelp/yelp-api/tree/master/v2/python" target="_blank">Yelp API</a>.</li>